rkks/rkks.github.io/resume.md

 Ravi was employed as a full-time employee, in the role of Senior Software Engineer, at Stoke Networks Pvt.
 Ltd., Bengaluru from Aug/08/2011 to May/02/2012.
 His Employee No was 9180080.
 Stoke Networks was acquired by Mavenir Systems in November, 2014.

-*[Stoke](http://www.stoke.com)* as a company builds line-rate IPSec encryption and SGSN to IP-backbone offload Gateways with deployment at NTT-Japan.
-They use Netlogic XLP and Intel IXP NPUs in their SSX8000 and SSX3000 products respectively, for fastpath processing of encryption/decryption using built-in crypto engine and fast lookup using TCAM (KBP).
-It uses QNX for control-plane processing.
+**[Stoke Networks](http://www.stoke.com)** is a vendor of LTE Security, eNodeB aggregation, Mobile data offload, Small Cell offload and Wi-Fi offload Gateways.
+Along with marquee investors like Sequoia, Kleiner Perkins, Samsung Ventures; they also have marquee customers like *[NTT-Docomo, Japan](http://www.nttdocomo.com/)*, *[SoftBank, Japan](http://www.softbankmobile.co.jp/corporate/en)*, and KDDI, Korea.
+They support line-rate IPSec encryption/decryption, IP session termination, bandwidth-control, and so on.
+They use Netlogic XLP and Intel IXP NPUs to build the line-cards in their SSX8000 and SSX3000 chassis respectively.
+They also use Cavium Nitrox crypto engine for fast & in-place encryption/decryption and fast lookup using TCAM (KBP).
+The QNX based StokeOS is run on x86 based Managment card for control & management plane processing.

 **Responsibilities**